Reporting on the Year of Elections

 The discussion took place in Saint Martin's Hall in Saint Martin-in-the-Fields, Trafalgar Square, London.

-Ava Evans, political correspondent for PoliticsJOE, said, “I don't think that we [the UK press] were on our best form.”
+Evans said, “I don't think that we [the UK press] were on our best form” in the recent general election.
 She thought that journalists had relied too heavily on opinion polls that repeatedly showed a Labour landslide.
 Having decided the outcome of the elections, they failed to critique the incoming government.
+Elliott agreed.
+“I think we became bewitched by these ghastly MRP polls.
+We spend ages reporting on what is essentially voodoo.”

-He also feels that prioritising nonpartisan coverage can make journalists wary of calling out and correcting factual errors.
+Nelson said that in an effort to remain non-partisan, some journalists have become wary of calling out and correcting factual errors.
 “I think the Conservative campaign was based on lies.
-When you see such information coming from any political party, if they try to say that 2 plus 2 is 5, it's our job to say absolutely that it's not.
+When you see such information coming from any political party, if they try to say that two plus two is five, it's our job to say absolutely that it's not.
 To be honest, we shouldn't even report it.”